 We believe that our investment adviser, Ares Capital Management, will be able to leverage Ares' current investment platform, resources and existing relationships with financial sponsors, financial institutions, hedge funds and other investment firms to provide us with attractive investments.
 In addition to deal flow, we expect that the Ares investment platform will assist our investment adviser in analyzing, structuring and monitoring investments.
-Ares' senior principals have worked together for many years and have substantial experience in investing in senior loans, high yield bonds, mezzanine debt and private equity.
-The Company will also have access to the Ares staff of approximately 38 investment professionals and to the 19 administrative professionals employed by Ares who will provide assistance in accounting, legal, compliance and investor relations.
+The senior investment professionals of Ares have worked together for many years and have substantial experience in investing in senior loans, high yield bonds, mezzanine debt and private equity.
+The Company will also have access to the Ares staff of approximately 30 investment professionals and to the 18 administrative professionals employed by Ares who will provide assistance in accounting, legal, compliance and investor relations.

-While our primary focus will be to generate current income and capital appreciation through investments in first and second lien senior loans and mezzanine debt and, to a lesser extent, equity securities of private companies, we intend to invest up to 30% of the portfolio in opportunistic investments.
+While our primary focus will be to generate current income and capital appreciation through investments in first and second lien senior loans and mezzanine debt securities and, to a lesser extent, equity securities of private companies, we intend to invest up to 30% of the portfolio in opportunistic investments to enhance returns to stockholders.
 Such investments may include investments in high-yield bonds, debt and equity securities in collateralized debt obligation vehicles and distressed debt or equity securities of public companies.
-We expect that these public companies generally will have debt that are non-investment grade.
-As part of this 30% of the portfolio, we may also invest in debt of middle market companies located outside of the United States, which investments are not anticipated to be in excess of 5% of the portfolio at the time such investments are made.
+We expect that these public companies generally will have debt securities that are non-investment grade.
+We may also invest in debt securities of middle market companies located outside of the United States.